 Researchers have metabolized some types of rare ginsenosides from naturally existing ginsenosides through unique preparation technologies.
 Compared with prototype ginsenosides in ginseng, rare metabolized ginsenosides are more bioactive and easily absorbed by the human body.
 Some well-known rare metabolized ginsenosides include Rh2, Rg3, Rk2, Rh3, aPPD, compound K, etc.

-To sum up, ginseng and ginsenosides can be promising therapeutic agents for neurodegenerative diseases like Alzheimer’s disease, however, we still have a long way to go.
+To sum up, ginseng and ginsenosides can be promising therapeutic agents for neurodegenerative diseases like Alzheimer’s disease, however, there is still a long way to go in studying their mechanisms and clinical effects.